auravila/DataScience-Capstone/README.md

 ## Hyperparameter Tuning

 Part 1:
-In order to select which is the best model for deployment I decided to run a parameter sampling configuration hyperdrive over the AUC_weighted metric and used two parameters, one for max iteractions and other for the regularization strength as input for a logistic regression in order to train the model.
+In order to select which is the best model for deployment, I decided to run a parameter sampling configuration hyperdrive over the AUC_weighted metric.
+Then used two parameters, one for max iteractions and other for the regularization strength as input for a logistic regression in order to train the model.

-Hyperdrive was configured to run with a max concurrent run of five and over one hundred total runs bounded by a bandit policy to check for thirth percent slack on every fifth execution.
+Hyperdrive was configured to run with a max concurrent run of five and over one hundred total runs bounded by a bandit policy to check for thirthy percent slack on every fifth execution.
+(30% was use based on the output of the first experimental run)

-details of the execution are listed in the notebook https://github.com/auravila/DataScience-Capstone/blob/main/hyperparameter_tuning-pimadiabetes.ipynb
+Details of the execution can be found listed in the notebook https://github.com/auravila/DataScience-Capstone/blob/main/hyperparameter_tuning-pimadiabetes.ipynb

 Part 2:

-In order to validate the results of the parameter sampling best metric performance I decided to run a grid sampling configuration hyperdrive over the AUC_weighted metric with the same two parameters, one for max iteractions and other for the regularization strength as input for a logistic regression in order to train the model.
+In order to validate the results of the parameter sampling best metric performance, I decided to run a grid sampling configuration hyperdrive over the AUC_weighted metric with the same two parameters, one for max iteractions and other for the regularization strength as input for a logistic regression in order to train the model.

-Hyperdrive was configured to run with a max concurrent run of five and over one hundred total runs bounded by a bandit policy to check for thirth percent slack on every fifth execution.
+Hyperdrive was configured to run with a max concurrent run of five and over one hundred total runs bounded by a bandit policy to check for thirthy percent slack on every fifth execution.

-details of the execution are listed in the notebook https://github.com/auravila/DataScience-Capstone/blob/main/hyperparameter_tuning-GSamp-pimadiabetes.ipynb
+Details of the execution can be found listed in the notebook https://github.com/auravila/DataScience-Capstone/blob/main/hyperparameter_tuning-GSamp-pimadiabetes.ipynb

 ### Results

-For the parameter sampling best run measure a value of 0.71 was obtained
+For the parameter sampling best run measure using the AUC_weighted metric a value of 0.71 was obtained

 Best run id: HD_32d38e02-bbeb-4725-9506-304cb2847450_6
 ################################